Assessing Your Communities Talk Activity

 - Create a data collection plan, which can be a focus group or even a simple survey of a select segment of the community;

 - Collect data on alcohol and other drug misuse rates in your state or region through the State Profiles and the state and district comparisons to national data included in the Youth Behavioral Risk Factor Surveillance Summaries, then identify any gaps in data;

 - Analyze the data and use it to inform the content and planning of your activity;

 - Implement the plan; and

 - Create a process to evaluate the outcome of your Communities Talk activity.
 Sending the same survey six months or one year later can show if the results you expected from your Communities Talk prevention activity are emerging.

 - SAMHSA's Strategic Prevention Framework has information about the five steps of effective strategic planning, including details about conducting assessments.

-- Several federal agencies maintain websites and databases on substance misuse and its consequences.
+- Several federal agencies maintain websites and databases on substance use and misuse and its consequences.
 Check "Reports" and "Websites" in the search box to the left to explore these resources.

 - SAMHSA's Focus on Prevention provides more information about the value and process of conducting a community assessment as the foundation for effective action.